casey/just/README.md

 the OS runs will be something like `/usr/bin/env bash /tmp/PATH_TO_SAVED_RECIPE_BODY`.

-Different operating systems split shebang lines differently.
-When passing arguments to the command given to `env`, you may need tell env to split them with the `-S` flag:
+Shebang line splitting is operating system dependent.
+When passing arguments to the command given to `env`, you may need tell env to split them with the `-S`
+flag:

 ```just
 run: